The best and the most coveted Air Jordan sneakers of all time

 While many designs are easily available on Nike’s website, their flagship stores, online and offline multi-designer marketplaces and authorised resellers, most of the limited-edition, original and collector pieces can be bought off platforms like StockX and Stadium Goods at a rather high resale value.
 This is also a telltale of the fact that most Air Jordans make for great investment pieces, as they tend to hold their value well.

 While you can wear your Jordans literally anywhere, figuring out what you need a pair for can make for a great start to short-listing.
-If you’re looking for a rather dressy pair for upscale social events or formal occasions, opt for understated pieces like the Dior x Nike Air Jordan Low 1 (Buy it for RM 23,765.41 on StockX).
+If you’re looking for a rather dressy pair for upscale social events or formal occasions, opt for understated pieces like the Dior x Nike Air Jordan Low 1.

 Similarly, if you’re looking for a pair of kicks to elevate your streetwear style, you can pick a quirky colourway or choose a neutral-toned one if you wish your pair to match most of your outfits.
-If authentic and vintage shoes are on your wishlist, opt for pairs that represent the brand or MJ’s history like the Nike Air Jordan XX (Buy it for RM 1,072.62 on StockX), the upper of which traverses through Michael’s life or any other original staple.
+If authentic and vintage shoes are on your wishlist, opt for pairs that represent the brand or MJ’s history like the Nike Air Jordan XX, the upper of which traverses through Michael’s life or any other original staple.
 If optimum comfort or high performance for athletic purposes is on your checklist, pick a Jordan pair that’s made with advanced cushioning technology or other such features.

 Since you’re just starting out, timeless classics like Air Jordan 1 (irrespective of the colourway and silhouette) would make for a great choice.
 They are easy to style and a must-have.
 Try choosing different colour combinations in various designs whenever buying a pair of Jordans to increase the versatility of your shoe collection.
 Once you’ve invested in some basic designs (or their iterations), you can then look to buying collector-worthy pieces or limited-edition collaborations to stay at the top of the game.